 Bihar former CM Jagannath Mishra passes away in Delhi

 Patna, Aug 19: Bihar former Chief minister Jagannath Mishra passed away in Delhi after prolonged illness.
+Mishra, a former three-time Chief Minister of the state, was 82 years old.
+The Bihar government has declared three-day mourning in the state and Chief Minister Nitish Kumar expressed his condolence at his demise.

 Mishra, a teacher and then a politician, went on to become the chief minister of Bihar thrice.
 He also served as a minister in the Union Cabinet and was formerly a member of the Indian National Congress, before leaving Congress to join the Nationalist Congress Party (NCP) and later the Janata Dal-United (JD-U).